krispai/WebRTC-Integration/samples/WebRTC-Sample-Krisp-Android/app/src/main/res/raw/README.txt

-Please copy the c6.f.s.ced125.kw model file to this folder.
+Please copy the c6.f.s.ced125.kw model file to this folder and rename it to model32.kw